abstract gray background

 With demand for clinical research professionals at an all-time high, customers and CROs are competing for the same talent, resulting in a market-driven landscape and higher turnover.
 This leads to a lucrative environment for candidates, who are often faced with multiple concurrent job offers — but for CROs and their clients, it means increasing competition for resources.

-In the face of similar staffing challenges, one European biotech with a promising pipeline and large investments turned to PPD for help in quickly ramping up across many functions and therapeutic areas.
+In the face of similar staffing challenges, one European biotech with a promising pipeline and large investments turned to Thermo Fisher’s PPD clinical research business for help in quickly ramping up across many functions and therapeutic areas.
 Like many in the industry, this client had struggled to hire internally and to onboard and manage those they did hire, making full-time employee (FTE) based FSP resources an attractive option.

 Among their specific needs was a dedicated FTE model for a broad range of services, including data management, medical writing, program leads, clinical supplies, regulatory, statistics and medical.
 They also needed the flexibility to leverage specialized experts and temporary solutions that would require time-and-material and hourly consulting capabilities.
 And all this staff would be spread across several countries throughout Europe and North America.